Museum of Salt and Pepper Shakers: Organization and purpose

 The museum is often consulted to settle the question of How many holes for Salt or Pepper?

 In the media

 The two museums are often in the media.
-The fact that such a mundane item can be both utilitarian and decorative has inspired many artists to create beautiful, unusual, comical, and yet practical shakers.
-What surprises visitors and reviewers alike, is that once the amazing variety is revealed, they can never be taken for granted again.
+After seeing how a mundane item can be both utilitarian and decorative, many artists were inspired to create unusual, comical, but practical shakers.
+What surprises visitors and reviewers alike, is that once the variety is revealed, they can never be taken for granted again.